 If we have been in touch, it will be because you may be entitled to a share of an unclaimed estate.
 We have helped many people in your situation and we know how unexpected such news can be.

 The very fact that we have contacted you means that there are strong grounds for thinking that you could have a legitimate claim.

-Hoopers have been successfully tracing beneficiaries for over 90 years, during which time we have earned the trust and the respect of the legal profession.
+Hoopers have been successfully tracing beneficiaries for 100 years, during which time we have earned the trust and the respect of the legal profession.